 - Cross (Celtic) – Unity of heaven and earth

-- Cross Maltese (cross with eight points) – Blessings; badge of Knights Hospitaller
+- Cross-Maltese (cross with eight points) – Blessings; a badge of Knights Hospitaller

-- Cross Pattée or cross formée (cross which has arms narrow at the centre) – Military honour
+- Cross-Pattée or cross-formée (cross which has arms narrow at the center) – Military honor

-- Seraphim (angel with three pairs of wings) – Dignity, glory and honour; missionary; bearer of joyful news
+- Seraphim (angel with three pairs of wings) – Dignity, glory, and honor; missionary; bearer of joyful news

 Flowers and Fruit

 Any flower that is found on a coat of arms will represent hope and joy.
 The appearance of fruit meanwhile will represent felicity and peace.

 Certain flora will have a more specific meaning.

 - Acacia branch or leaves – Eternal and affectionate remembrance